vilinicz/singularis/src/singularis/out1.md

 - p.2 The determined sequences of the V1-V3 regions of LAB candidates were compared with those of the LAB strain obtained from the DNA Data Bank of Japan (DDBJ) website (http://www.ddbj.nig.ac.jp/Welcome-e.html), and LAB species were identified by analyzing the sequence alignment using the ClustalW program (http://  clustalw.ddbj.nig.ac.jp/).
 - p.2 Differences in caries scores in the groups were assessed with Welch's t-tests (unequal variance t-tests) [25,26].
 - p.3 Fisher's exact test was applied to assess differences in the occurrence of caries between the subjects with and without specific isolates.
 The coexistence of specific LAB in subjects was assessed by determining the Phi coefficient.
 The influences of the presence of LAB on caries scores and caries progression were estimated by multiple linear regression analysis.
+- p.3 The evaluation of saliva-induced agglutination of each LAB isolate was performed according to the protocol described previously [27].
 - p.3 After the debris was removed by centrifugation at 12,000 × g for 15 min at 4°C, the resulting supernatant fluid was filtered using a membrane filter (φ = 0.45 μm) and stored at 4°C until use.
+After the LAB strains were grown to the stationary phase in MRS broth, the cells were washed with agglutination buffer (1.5 mM KH 2 PO 4 , 6.5 mM Na 2 HPO 4 , 2.7 mM KCl, 137 mM NaCl, pH 7.2) twice and suspended in the same buffer to an OD 550 ≈1.5.
+The assay mixture (3 mL) was added to a 10-mm path length cuvette and was composed of a cell suspension (2 mL), 1 mM of CaCl 2 (200 µL), saliva (200 µL) and an agglutination buffer (600 µL).
-- p.3 Briefly, resistance was tested by measuring the OD 600 of the culture grown in MRS medium supplemented with either acetic acid (AcOH) or lactic acid at concentrations from 0 to 2.0% (v/v), which corresponds to a pH range of 4.16 to 5.18 in acetic acid and a pH range of 3.86 to 5.40 in lactic acid, respectively, in a flat-bottom 96-well microtiter plate.
+- p.3 All assays were performed in duplicate.
+The acid resistance of each LAB isolate was measured according to the protocol described previously [28].
+Briefly, resistance was tested by measuring the OD 600 of the culture grown in MRS medium supplemented with either acetic acid (AcOH) or lactic acid at concentrations from 0 to 2.0% (v/v), which corresponds to a pH range of 4.16 to 5.18 in acetic acid and a pH range of 3.86 to 5.40 in lactic acid, respectively, in a flat-bottom 96-well microtiter plate.
+The cells, which were grown to the stationary phase in MRS broth, were washed with PBS (phosphate buffered saline) (-) and resuspended in the same buffer at an optical density of 0.5 at 600 nm.
+In a 96well plate, a 50-μl portion of the cell suspension, which was diluted 12.5 times using PBS (-), was added to 150 µL MRS medium with or without acetic acid.
 - p.3 Acid resistance assays were performed in duplicate and evaluated as the relative ratio of cell growth as calculated by normalizing the OD 600 to that of the control.
+To calculate the IC 50 value, the concentration causing 50% growth inhibition of each acid, a dose-dependent curve was drawn by plotting the acid concentration (X in the following equation) versus the percentage of control growth (Y in the following equation).
 - p.6 The ecological plaque hypothesis, which was proposed by Marsh et al. [31][32][33], explains that cariogenicity of dental plaque is altered by its inner bacterial composition.
 - p.6 Based on the hypothesis that specific lactobacilli are associated with the progression of dental caries [8], the present study examined whether the isolated lactobacilli affected the caries progression (Table 5) and demonstrated that specific Lactobacillus species are associated with dental caries based on their levels of carious lesion severity.
 - p.6 When compared with the decreased rate of pH under anaerobic conditions, obvious differences were observed, and the differences were not intraspecies but were instead interspecies (data not shown): L. salivarius rapidly decreased the medium pH, followed, in order, by L. gasseri and L. fermentum.